nickfargo/omicron/README.md

 }
 ```

-With this class, and the history information already provided, we can traverse forward and back through the timeline, and manipulate the history along the way.
+With this class, and the information already provided in `history`, we can traverse forward and back through the timeline, and manipulate the history along the way.
 First let’s step ahead:

 ```javascript
 var c = new Class;